 - Distortion of the family life cycle.
 Adoptive families begin with distance and are expected to move toward closeness, while birth families start with symbiosis and are expected to move toward individuation.

 - Stress on family boundaries caused by agency intrusiveness, lack of family empowerment by society and agency, and the child’s conflicted loyalties.

 - Individual issues of the child and echoes from the past for the parents.

 Because of the nature of special needs adoption, involvement with post-placement services and mental health resources should be considered a normal part of this adoptive family’s experience.
 Adopted children and their families are best served when there is a collaboration between the family, social service agencies, and mental health resources.
 Each recognizes not only what they, but also what the others, have to offer.

 The family provides the foundation on which the child’s continued development is dependent and the environment for change, as well as continuity and commitment.

-Unfortunately, families may not seek help until they feel overwhelmed and desperate, and at that point in time they will present themselves at their worst.
+Unfortunately, families may not seek help until they feel overwhelmed and desperate, and, then they will present themselves at their worst.
 Many times it is difficult to have a solid assessment at that time of the parents’ long-range capacities.

-Social workers have knowledge of how the system works and are more likely than others to know how to access information about the child’s specific past history, information that may be critical to providing adequate treatment.
+Social workers know how the system works and are more likely than others to know how to access information about the child’s specific history, information that may be critical to providing adequate treatment.